 Your customer success manager should be available when you need them.

+The end goal isn't just adoption — it's arming your team with the tools they need to become better sellers and more productive employees.
 While adoption of new technology can be a challenge, adhering to these rules can encourage your team to consider the benefits of the technology and minimize friction during the introduction phase.